rorosaurus/roryhay.es/_posts/2023-10-20-esp32-c3-super-mini.md

 ## Why's it good for WLED?
 The USB-C connector and PCB traces are robust enough to handle 5V@3A continuously from my testing, so it's an ideal little WLED driver for some small 5V LED projects.
 As usual, you can get away without a level shifter if your data line is short enough (less than a couple feet).
 The antenna component has better range than PCB trace antennas too!
 My biggest concern was that Wifi communication would freeze LED animations for a brief moment, which certainly does happen sometimes - but not always, and only when you're changing things.
 In my experience, this was not nearly as big of a deal as I worried it might be.

 The C3 still has one I2S port, which I was able to confirm works with WLED Audioreactive, or u/Yves-Bazin's [24-way parallel driver for FastLED](https://www.reddit.com/r/FastLED/comments/bjq0sm/new_24way_parallel_driver_for_esp32/).
 The Super Mini doesn't break out 24 GPIO, but it's pretty cool that you can drive 11 different LED strips directly from this dev board!
+Note that WLED uses NeoPixelBus though, so you're currently [limited to 2 parallel strips on WLED](https://kno.wled.ge/features/multi-strip/).

 The BOOT pushbutton is wired to GPIO9, which you can program in WLED to a simple ON/OFF or change animation button.

 The best part?
 The C3 has a USB/Serial interfrace built-in!
 No extra IC on the dev board increasing the footprint size or cost!
 Just plug in your Super Mini, navigate to https://install.wled.me, and install WLED on your board in less than 2 minutes!
 Then it's just a matter of soldering a few wires to your LED strip!